Read time 7 minutes

 Follow the steps to run CHKDSK using the Command Prompt’s command console.

-Upon execution, it will repair all the defected hard drives that are causing the issue.
+Upon execution, it will repair all the defective hard drives that are causing the issue.

 Note: The syntax for CHKDSK can be changed according to the partitions on your system.